-To keep things plant-based this Halloween, give these spooky vegan Halloween recipes a whirl!
+To keep things plant-based this Halloween, give these spooky vegan Halloween recipes a whirl.

 Are you looking for Halloween recipes with no meat, no eggs, and no dairy?

+Great news!
 I’ve gathered 37 of my all-time favorite vegan Halloween recipes for this list.

-Whether you’re a toddler, teen, or adult, Halloween is all about having fun.
+After all, whether you’re a toddler, teen, or adult, Halloween is all about having fun.

-These recipes are some of the most exciting and festive you’ll find.
+And these vegan recipes are some of the most exciting and festive you’ll find.
 You don’t even have to be vegan to enjoy them.